 Chronic inflammation.
 Do you have it?
 If so, this condition can cause chronic pain and discomfort.
 It is characterized as a heightened inflammatory response that lasts for long periods of time.
 Chronic inflammation has been linked to many diseases, including osteoarthritis.
 As a person who has been diagnosed with a chronic inflammatory disease, I feel I really understand what you might be living and I want to help.

 In 2015 I was diagnosed with severe degenerative osteoarthritis of the spine.
 Chronic inflammation causes pain, seclusion, and sadness and helped to spiral me down emotionally.
 I felt my life was over.
 Alone and frustrated, I felt I was unable to heal or recover in a way that would lessen my pain.
 There is hope, though, because understanding chronic inflammation is the first step towards treating it.

 What is Pain Therapy?

 When I found out my diagnosis, I was barely able to walk or sleep.
-Life as I knew it was over because I could no longer function in my life.
+Life as I knew it was over because I could no longer function.
 The diagnosis of severe osteoarthritis, also known as degenerative joint disease, was devastating.
 X-rays confirmed that the material between most of the vertebrae of my spine has disintegrated.
 It causes intense pain from permanent malformation.
 Bone rubs against bone, creating discomfort.
 There is no cure.
 As a woman under the age of 50.

 Is prescription pain therapy the answer for you?

-the doctor recommended “prescription pain therapy”.
-Pain therapy can definitely help some people with severe conditions.
 The treatment involves a daily regimen of opioids and other pain medications which can make your condition more tolerable.
 Although it can also lead to addiction, depression, clouded thinking, nausea, and a whole host of other side effects.
-Over and over again I asked myself, “Is this therapy the right one for me?”
+Over and over again I asked myself, “Is pain therapy the right one for me?”